Get all the latest data for Binh Duong

 What is the 10-year property price prediction for Binh Duong as of 2026?

-As of early 2026, property prices in Binh Duong are expected to roughly double over the next 10 years, with cumulative growth of approximately 95% to 100% by January 2036.
+As of early 2026, property prices in Binh Duong are estimated to roughly double over the next 10 years, with a base-case cumulative growth of around 97% between January 2026 and January 2036, though this will unfold in cycles rather than in a straight line.

 What long-term economic factors will shape property prices in Binh Duong?